Law enforcement officers investigating crimes rely on eyewitness identification procedures

 to verify that a suspect is the individual seen by an eyewitness.
 Such procedures can

 take place under conditions that may have significant effects on the accuracy and

 Identifying the Culprit: Assessing Eyewitness Identification (2014), National

 Research Council, Washington, DC: The National Academies Press.

 Michael Leong is the author of e.s.p.
-(Silenced Press, 2009), Cutting Time with a Knife (Black Square Editions, 2012), and Who Unfolded My Origami Brain?
-(Fence Digital, 2017).
+(Silenced Press, 2009), Cutting Time with a Knife (Black Square Editions, 2012), Who Unfolded My Origami Brain?
+(Fence Digital, 2017), and Words on Edge (Black Square Editions, 2018).
 He is Assistant Professor of English at the University at Albany, SUNY, where he teaches creative writing and literary study.